Dodgers vs. Padres Player Props Betting Odds

-Juan Soto and Freddie Freeman are among the players with prop bets available when the San Diego Padres and the Los Angeles Dodgers play at PETCO Park on Saturday (at 8:40 PM ET).
+Player props are available for Freddie Freeman and Juan Soto, among others, when the Los Angeles Dodgers visit the San Diego Padres at PETCO Park on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!